-HIST R1B Zubovich 2015 (Katherine Zubovich, University of California at Berkeley).
+HIST R1B Zubovich 2015 (Katherine Zubovich, Ryerson University).
 This is a lower-division seminar on the history of socialist city planning and urban life in the twentieth century.
 The course explores the history of attempts throughout the socialist world to build “socialist” cities, distinct in their appearance, economy, and infrastructure from capitalist urban spaces.
 Since this is a lower-division seminar, readings are short.
 The course nonetheless covers a wide geography, starting in Magnitogorsk and Moscow before moving to Beijing, Pyongyang, Havana, Dar es Salaam and then returning again to Eastern Europe.
 The courses asks students to think comparatively, posing questions about how city planners dealt with the legacy of pre-socialist urban spaces, how socialist architecture and plans shaped people’s everyday lives, and how socialist city planning in the twentieth century continues to shape urban development and life today.